jperezov/vargate/README.md

 ### VarGate

 VarGate is an async library designed around data instead of files.

-It turns this
+### Overview

+Think of VarGate as RequireJS for variables instead of files.
+It turns this:

     // jQuery used for brevity.
 This is not a jQuery library var someVar, anotherVar, aThirdVar;